shreyasaxor/referalsystem/README.md

 -----------------------------------------------------

-To save user with referalcode
+To save user with referal code

 `POST:http://127.0.0.1:8000/usermgmt/api/121212323`